hamamoto-lab/SEgene/README.md

 ## Program Structure

-SEgene currently consists of four primary components (P2GL data preparation, P2GL correlation analysis, Super-enhancer analysis, and Region evaluation analysis).
+SEgene currently consists of four primary components (P2GL data preparation, P2GL correlation analysis, Super-enhancer analysis, and Region evaluation analysis). **Additionally, development versions of programs are available and are continuously being developed and enhanced.
+See the [Development Versions](#development-versions) section for more information.**

 ### Workflow Overview